Devizes Heritage is a website about the history, archaeology, the green areas and open spaces around Devizes and its villages.

 Above Devizes and Roundway Down were the site of a major English Civil War battle in July 1643.
 St. Johns and St James Churches both bear scars of the Siege of Devizes .
 The King's army lifted the Siege and defeated Waller's Parliamentary up near Oliver's castle.
 There were 600 killed.
 Alan Carter, DH webmaster and Dr Chris Scott are researching the history of the battle and its impact, as part of the Civil War, on the area; the book will be published in 2013.

-Please e-mail Alan Carter, at Devizes Heritage via the Contact page.
+Please e-mail Alan Carter, at Devizes Heritage via the Contact page or

 Above: Devizes from Roundway Hill.
 The green park land in the foreground is part of the New Park, Roundway which from the early 1700s to 1955 was home to 4 very significant Devizes families.
 See the Roundway House page.